Azure/Azure-Verified-Modules/docs/content/contributing/process.md

 13. Bicep Only:
     - Update `Azure/bicep-registry-modules` [CODEOWNERS file](https://github.com/Azure/bicep-registry-modules/blob/main/.github/CODEOWNERS)
 14. Once module is developed and `v0.1.0` has been published to the relevant registry, move the issue into "Done" column in [AVM - Modules Triage](https://aka.ms/avm/moduletriage) GitHub Project
+15. Update the AVM Module Indexes CSV files with the correct `ModuleStatus`

 ## Module Owner Has Issue/Is Blocked/Has A Request